Federal Publications logo FEDERAL

 About the Commission of Inquiry into the Investigation of the Bombing of Air India Flight 182

 On May 1, 2006, an Order in Council was issued defining the terms of reference for the Commission of Inquiry into the Investigation of the Bombing of Air India Flight 182, which occurred on June 23, 1985.
 The Honourable John C. Major, Q.C., was appointed Commissioner under Part 1 of the Inquiries Act.
 In September 2006, the Government of Canada launched the Commission of Inquiry into the Investigation of the Bombing of the Air India Flight 182 in order to provide answers to questions that remain unsolved.
-The Inquiry is to be conducted in two stages.
-During the first stage, the Commissioner will hear voluntary testimony from the families of the victims.
-Stage two will deal with matters set out in clause (b) of the Order in Council.
-Mark J. Freiman is the Commission’s Lead Counsel.
-Michel Dorval is the Commission’s Co-Counsel.
-The office of the Commission is located in Ottawa, Ontario, Canada.
-The first stage, reflected in Volume One of this report, is now complete.
-Following the conclusion of the hearings, Commissioner John Major will issue his final report, which will contain both findings and recommendations, in spring 2008.
+The Inquiry was conducted in two stages.
+During the first stage, the Commissioner heard voluntary testimony from the families of the victims.
+Stage two dealt with matters set out in clause (b) of the Order in Council.
+Mark J. Freiman was the Commission's Lead Counsel.
+Michel Dorval was the Commission's Co-Counsel.

 “Time Flies – Suns Rise and Shadows Fall.
 Let it Pass By – Love Reigns Forever Over All” – Memorial Inscription at Ahakista, Ireland